Skip to navigation Skip to content

 • Select the Unique Identifier hyperlink

-• The Ahpra Information window will display
+• The Ahpra Information window will show

 Provider stem created in error